jotorren/go-quickstart/README.md

 ## Notes

-The source code found in the `main` branch is the baseline on which different functionalities will be added (`OIDC`, `ORM`, `observability` and so on), each of them in a specific branch ot this repository.
+The source code found in the `main` branch is the baseline on which different functionalities will be added (`OIDC`, `ORM`, `observability` and so on), each of them available in a specific branch ot this repository.